nanoborg/wdi-fundamentals-memorygame/README.md

 ## Problems

-One of the only problems I was facing was with deployment to github, specifically with the **images**.
+The only problem I was facing was with deployment to github, specifically with the **images**.

 I had to make sure the src path to the images was relative to the `index.html` file and not that `main.js` file where the code to create the `img` tag exists.